Bluehost vs Squarespace 2025: which is better?

 Which is cheaper, Bluehost or Squarespace?

 When it comes to price, Bluehost is a much cheaper option than Squarespace.
 Its prices start at $1.99/monthcompared to Squarespace’s $16.00/month.
-At the same time, renewal pricing brings Bluehost much closer to the competitor.
-Squarespace does not increase pricing.
+At the same time, renewal pricing brings Bluehost much closer to Squarespace, as it does not increase pricing.

 Which is easier to use, Bluehost or Squarespace?

 Both Bluehost and Squarespace are very easy to use and intuitive.
-Bluehost uses a custom management interface with a bunch of helpful tools as well as classic cPanel integration.
+Bluehost uses a custom management interface with a bunch of helpful tools and classic cPanel integration.
 Squarespace, on the other hand, has an intuitive website builder with all settings built into one single interface.